sergioB79/theForge/site/forge/content/forge/movies/passed/american-psycho.md

 SUBTITLE: Mirror of Appetite, Hollow of Self

+INFO:
+A stylish, unnerving portrait of a man whose identity is entirely surface and brand.
+Violence and humor coexist to expose how capitalism turns people into interchangeable status performances.
+The film keeps viewers off-balance, denying clear reality so perception itself becomes the horror.
+Its portrayal of commodified selfhood feels increasingly prophetic in an era of curated personas.

 The film survives without its sheen because it is not finally about violence, fashion, or provocation—it is about identity as a purchasable surface, and what a human becomes when the surface is all that’s left.
 It asks for a moral reading, but refuses the comfort of moral certainty.

 🔥 WHAT MAKES IT FORGE MATERIAL?